 As late as 1985 none of the clubs allowed females to become members.
 However, that year the bylaws were amended, voted on and passed to allow females to become full voting members.
 This was a radical departure from the past.

 The members of the Walnut Creek Sportsmen’s Club have worked hard to make the club a great success.

 In March of 2010, after much negotiation, amending of the U.S.I.
 Bylaws, and other legal issues, the Brentwood Rod and Gun Club joined U.S.I.

 They had been forced out of their club and property by progress in the area.
 Today there are five owner clubs of U.S.I.: Bay Point Rod and Gun Club, Brentwood Rod and Gun Club, The Concord Sportsmen’s Club, The Diablo Rod and Gun Club, and the Walnut Creek Sportsmen’s Club.

 In September of 2015, U.S.I. temporarily closed the rifle and pistol ranges after a nearby church reported finding spent bullets on their roof and parking lot.
 This church is about 1000 yards East of our main public shooting range, up the hill on Evora Road.
 The U.S.I.
 Board consulted with range design experts who inspected our property and prepared a report listing various recommendations to address our concerns.
 The process of updating the range to meet current codes and building requirements has been quite lengthy and of course costly.

-Fortunately, some talented members from several clubs have become involved, and over several years, the range is nearing completion.
+Fortunately, with the hard work of several talented members from several clubs, the range remodel was completed.
 There is a link to photos of the project on this website, and the U.S.I. website.